-Head Injuries: Health staff members follow specific procedures for treatment of head injuries.
-Any student injured at school, no matter how minor the head injury, should be evaluated in the health office.
-Depending on the severity of the symptoms, the Building Nurse may refer the student for further assessment and/or call 911.
+Head Injuries: Health staff members follow specific protocol for assessment and treatment of head injuries.
+All students injured at school, no matter how minor the head injury, should be evaluated in the health office.
+Based on nursing assessment and the severity of the injury, the Building Nurse may refer the student for further evaluation and/or call 911.
 Minor injuries may require application of an ice pack, and rest.
-In all cases, parents will be notified of the injury, receive a Head Injury Notice detailing the incident, and what signs/symptoms they should be aware of.
-A student who has suffered a concussion, whether at school or outside of school, must return with a completed Concussion Healthcare Plan, on which the healthcare provider has indicated academic and activity restrictions, and return to activity dates.
-Return to physical activity/sports participation cannot be implemented until academic restrictions have been lifted.
-These forms can be found on our District 64 Health Services page.
+Parents will be notified of the injury, receive a Head Injury Notice detailing the incident (when appropriate) and signs/symptoms to monitor.
+A student who has suffered a concussion, whether at school or outside of school, must return with a completed Concussion Healthcare Plan (Return to Learn/Return to Play) by a physician documenting academic and physical restrictions and dates for returning to activity.

+Return to physical activity/sports participation cannot be implemented until academic restrictions have been cleared by the physician.
+These forms can be located on our District 64 Health Services page.